 The past 12 months have seen some serious upgrades to the Instagram platform, with the image and video-based site launching a number of new features to its users.
 Creators can now upload videos of up to 60 seconds, allowing publishers to entertain and engage viewers for that much longer, and Instagram also finally debuted the much talked about algorithmic change which radically changes the way it returns results to its users.
 The Facebook-owned site is also finding success with its ‘Stories’ feature, which pieces together user moments in a slideshow format, and publishers to the site can now also live-stream, and also save those real-time broadcasts in their feed.

 Instagram rolled out the ability to post video content to the site via a mobile device back in 2013, when consumption on smartphones and tablets was considerably less than it is these days.
 But with video predicted to dominate mobile traffic by a staggering 70% by 2021, Instagram is already bolstering its video encoding process in anticipation.
 The Facebook-owned site already has an active user base of around 700M per month, adding an extra 100M users between January and April 2017.

 In terms of branded content on Instagram, many companies are regularly using the site as part of a multi-platform video strategy, creating highly-snackable, and mobile friendly clips around promotional tie-ins, and tent pole events.
-We have chosen some of the best-branded Instavids for February that should leave you hungry for more.
+We have chosen some of the best-branded Instavids for March that should leave you hungry for more.

-Best Branded Instagram Videos: February 2017
+Best Branded Instagram Videos: March 2017

-That’s it for our round-up of the best branded Instagram videos of February 2017.
+That’s it for our round-up of the best branded Instagram videos of March 2017.
 Want to keep on top of the most watched brands and creators publishing video on Instagram and the other big social video platforms?
 Check out Tubular’s Leaderboards for the latest data.